 Isabela Island: Mangrove Point – Moreno Point

-This morning we will visit Mangrove Point, which is known as one of the best snorkeling places in the Galapagos Islands.
+This morning we will visit Mangrove Point in Isabela Island, which is known as one of the best snorkeling places in the Galapagos Islands.
 You are almost guaranteed to see penguins and sea lions while snorkeling.
 Flightless cormorants are very common here as well.
 In the afternoon, we will explore Moreno Point, a young volcanic landscape with numerous fresh-water pools and lagoons.
 You will be able to see flamingos, Bahama ducks and other birds here.

 Isabela Island: Urbina Bay – Tagus Cove